chin-tech/chin-tech.github.io/_posts/2025-07-06-the-cloud-resume.md

     console.log(event)
 });
 ```
 Actually this is how.
-Because the AWS Documentation even though it's pretty explanatory with regards to the exact reference to which payload gets passed where isn't wholly obvious!
+Because the AWS documentation even though it's pretty explanatory in some areas,  with regards to the exact reference to which payload gets passed where it...isn't obvious.
 As expected, AI can spit it out extremely easily, but even asking AI where it got that information actually links you to non-existent githubs or aspects of the AWS Documentation that don't work.
-This is a double edged sword to me because, I love the ease of use that AI can bring, but I want it to be a speed increase but ultimately I should be able to reference the same knowledge base it has.
-Unfortunately, I probably do, it's just not as clear.
+This is a double edged sword to me because, I love the ease of use that AI can bring, It's an amazing speed increase in a lot areas but ultimately I should be able to reference the same knowledge base it has.
+It's probably out there, but it's just not being clear with me.
 The AWS functions will be using an `AWS_PROXY` integration, since they'll be communicating between AWS services.
 It'll be a websocket and I found [this](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-route-keys-connect-disconnect.html)
 ```js
  export const handler = async(event, context) => {